Nash Equilibrium Seeking Over Directed Graphs: Conclusion

 \section{Conclusion}

-Nash equilibrium seeking problem under directed graphs was discussed with consensus-based distributed rules.
-By selecting some proper proportional gains and embedding a distributed graph imbalance compensator, the expected Nash equilibrium is shown to be reached exponentially fast for general strongly connected digraphs.
-It is interesting to extend this result to a fully distributed version by some adaptive gain mechanism as that in \cite{de2019distributed}.
+Nash equilibrium seeking problem over directed graphs has been discussed with consensus-based distributed rules.
+By selecting some proper proportional gains and embedding a distributed graph imbalance compensator, the expected Nash equilibrium is shown to be reached exponentially fast over general strongly connected digraphs.
+In the future, we may use the adaptive high-gain techniques as in \cite{de2019distributed, tang2020optimal} to extend the results to fully distributed versions.
+Another interesting direction is to incorporate high-order agent dynamics and nonsmooth cost functions.